 Middle School: Music for all

 Lakeside’s Middle School is unique in the resources committed to the music program, which is open to all students.
 All 5th grade students learn to play a string instrument through small group instruction and participation in a string orchestra.
-Starting in 6th grade, students choose which performing art they would like to study each year.
-Sixth-graders can choose between a beginning band, a combined drama/choir class, and orchestra.
-In grades 7 and 8, students choose between yearlong classes in band, choir, drama, and orchestra.
+Starting in 6th grade, Middle School students choose which performing art they would like to study each year, choosing between yearlong classes in band, choir, drama, or orchestra.

 Performing arts classes take place four times a week, which gives students time to learn and develop new skills.
 Beginning courses teach students the fundamentals necessary to participate in bands, choirs, and orchestras – such as how to read music, follow a conductor, and work together as an ensemble.
 Intermediate to advanced classes provide opportunities for students to develop their technique and gain performance experience with a variety of repertoire.

 Learn more about the Middle School music program in the Middle School curriculum guide.